LiterallyUniqueLogin/ukbiobank_strs/finemapping/summary/urate_table_README.txt

-table.tab contains one row for each variant that was not filtered prior to association testing and either was reported as an association in literature, or I manually marked it as interesting or both had association p-value >= 5e-8 and FINEMAP posterior probability of causaility >= 0.05
+This table contains one row for each variant that was not filtered prior to association testing and either was reported as an association in literature, or I manually marked it as interesting or both had association p-value >= 5e-8 and either FINEMAP posterior probability of causaility >= 0.05or SuSiE posterior probability of causaility >= 0.05

-table.tab contains the following columns: chrom signal_region - {start bp}_{end bp} of region of association the STR resides in, 1-based, inclusive start_pos - 1-based, inclusive
+This table contains the following columns: chrom signal_region - {start bp}_{end bp} of region of association the STR resides in, 1-based, inclusive start_pos - 1-based, inclusive